pinikomarov/submariner/pkg/cable/wireguard/README.md

 - No new `iptables` rules were added, although source NAT needs to be disabled for cross cluster communication.
 This is similar to disabling
   SNAT when sending cross-cluster traffic between nodes to `submariner-gateway`, so the existing rules should be enough.  **The driver will fail if the CNI does SNAT before routing to Wireguard** (e.g., failed with Calico, works with Flannel).

+## Monitoring

+the cabledriver
+The following metrics are exposed currently:

+- metrics that exposed per gateway:
+  - `wireguard_connected_endpoints` the number of connections.
+- metrics that exposed per connection:
+  - `wireguard_connection_lifetime` the wireguard connection lifetime in seconds.
+  - `wireguard_tx_bytes` Bytes transmitted for the connection.
+  - `wireguard_rx_bytes` Bytes received for the connection.